wurtylex/Discord-Tag-Bot/readme.md

 A simple Discord bot for tracking who has the tag.
+(We use cheese touch, except we aren't cheese we are banana since banana's are cooler.)
 # Slash Commands:
 - **/init** – Randomly assigns a player the tag and creates the roles _Banana Toucher_ and _Banana_.
 - **/join** – Adds the player to the database, making them taggable.